Grant Guilford: Controversies

 Under Guilford, the Victoria University of Wellington's Karori campus was sold by a tender process to private developers.
-The University had formally acquired the campus on the 1st of January 2005 following a merger with the Wellington College of Education.
-The sale prompted some controversy, as it was wrongly believed the University had acquired the land for $10 from the Ministry of Education.
+The university had formally acquired the campus on 1 January 2005 following a merger with the Wellington College of Education.
+The sale prompted some controversy, as it was wrongly believed the university had acquired the land for $10 from the Ministry of Education rather than by the merger.
 The Campus was sold for an undisclosed sum (the land was valued in excess of $20 million) to Ryman for the purposes of making a retirement village.
 This led to tension between the Ministry of Education, the Wellington City Council, the Karori community, and Victoria University of Wellington as many considered that it was improper for the university to make such a profit off public land.
-However, Guilford noted that the University had spent around $21 million upgrading the campus and it had invested the proceeds of the sale in seismic strengthening and a scholarship program for students from low decile schools in Wellington.
+However, Guilford noted that the university had spent around $21 million upgrading the campus and had invested the proceeds of the sale in seismic strengthening and a scholarship programme for students from low decile schools in Wellington.
 Six years after being moved to the Kelburn campus from Karori, Victoria University of Wellington's Education staff were still being housed in what they had been told was "temporary" student accommodation.

-In May 2018, Guilford announced that Victoria University of Wellington was considering renaming the institution to "The University of Wellington" and replacing its existing Te Reo Māori name, Te Whare Wānanga o Te Ūpoko o Ti Ika A Māui, with a new Māori name of 'Te Herenga Waka'.
-Consultation on the proposal ended in early June 2018 and it was approved by the University Council.
-However, opposition to the proposed name change led to thousands of written submissions and a petition against the change being received from students, staff, graduates and alumni of the University.
+In May 2018, Guilford announced that Victoria University of Wellington was considering renaming the institution to "The University of Wellington" and replacing its existing Te Reo Māori name with 'Te Herenga Waka'.
+The proposal was approved by the University Council.
+However, opposition to the proposed name change led to thousands of written submissions and a petition against the change being received from students, staff, graduates and alumni of the university.
 In December 2018, the Minister of Education, Chris Hipkins declined the name change.
 The Minister concluded: 'Given the level of opposition to the university's recommendation, including by its own staff, students and alumni, I am not persuaded that the recommendation is consistent with the demands of accountability and the national interest."
 The University then changed its logos and branding, emphasising Te Herenga Waka and Wellington in its name, a move described as "a name change by stealth."
-In reply, Guilford said stealthy branding would be an oxymoron and the Minister noted that the university's approach to branding was largely its own business and that he supported a change to the university's Māori name and broader efforts to enhance the University's international reputation.